Kronos-Integration/endpoint/README.md

 Endpoint with a list of interceptors also provides fistInterceptor and lastInterceptor

+### hasInterceptors

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true if there is at least one interceptor assigned

 ### interceptors

+Deliver array of all assigned interceptors

 Returns **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Interceptor>** the interceptors or empty array if none are present